 The pool was fantastic and great for the kids.
 If you are thinking of hiring a villa, it is well worth getting one with its own pool.

-We also had air-conditioning, two kitchens (including an outside one), a couple of bathrooms, a number of sun terraces and sun traps, including a roof top terrace where you could view the mountains and over look the Mediterranean sea.
+The villa had air-conditioning, two kitchens (including an outside one), a couple of bathrooms, a number of sun terraces and sun traps, including a rooftop terrace where you could view the mountains and overlook the Mediterranean sea.

 The picture at the top of this page was taken one evening from the roof terrace of our villa.

 The outside kitchen was a great addition.
 It included a fridge freezer so you could stock it with ice creams and cold drinks to enjoy by the pool.

 we felt like royalty living it up Spain

 Perhaps we were particularly lucky with this villa.
 We felt like royalty living it up Spain.